 Welcome To The Project

-A Place Free Of Judgement is a new project by Blast Theory and Tony White, developed with ASCEL West Midlands and Arts Connect.
+A Place Free Of Judgement is a project by Blast Theory and Tony White, developed with ASCEL West Midlands and Arts Connect.

-It is made in collaboration with young people and librarians in Telford and Wrekin, Worcestershire, and Staffordshire and is created in partnership with young people and librarians in Solihull, Shropshire, Dudley and the University of Worcester.
+It was made in collaboration with young people and librarians in Telford and Wrekin, Worcestershire, and Staffordshire and is created in partnership with young people and librarians in Solihull, Shropshire, Dudley and the University of Worcester.

 Blast Theory is a group of artists’ based in Brighton who make interactive artworks that invite you to question your place in society.
 Led by Matt Adams, Ju Row Farr and Nick Tandavanitj we create groundbreaking new forms of performance and interactive art that mixes audiences across the internet, live performance and digital broadcasting.

 We have shown work at the Venice Biennale, Sundance Film Festival and The Tate and have been commissioned by Channel 4, the BBC and the Royal Opera House.